Jordan Todosey: Other work

-Todosey played Lizzie McDonald in the series Life with Derek and the spin-off movie Vacation with Derek.
+Todosey played Lizzie McDonald in the series Life with Derek from 2005 to 2009 and the spin-off movie Vacation with Derek.
+She received a Best Young Ensemble Performance in a TV Series - Comedy or Drama at the Young Artist Awards for the show.

+In 2006, Todosey portrayed Amelia in the short film Santa Baby.
+Her performance earned her a Best Female Performance win at the Yorkton Film Festival.

 She also appeared in one episode of Flashpoint; in The Pacifier as a Firefly (Girl Scout); and in The Prize Winner of Defiance, Ohio as Tuff Ryan at 9 years old.
 She also voiced the main character, Willa, on the animated TV series Willa's Wild Life.
-She starred in Santa Baby as Amelia.

 In 2015, she co-starred with Henry Rollins and Boo Boo Stewart in the thriller He Never Died.
-She is currently appearing as Tracey in Between and also recently appears in Murdoch Mysteries.
+She appeared as Tracey in Between.
+In 2016, she appeared in Murdoch Mysteries.